Chicago Summer Opera & Orchestra

 OBOE

-Stephanie Albers is an oboist and English horn player from southern California.
+Rowan Albers is an oboist and English horn player from southern California.
 She recently received her Bachelor’s degree in music performance from Arizona State University, studying under Martin Schuring.
-Having returned to Southern California, Stephanie now studies under Ted Sugata and freelances with various ensembles in the Orange County area.
+Having returned to Southern California, Rowan now studies under Ted Sugata and freelances with various ensembles in the Orange County area.

 -